Khan/guacamole/README.md

 To take an adaptive test from a trained model `./start_mirt_pipeline.py --test`

+To score several taken tests test from a trained model `./start_mirt_pipeline.py --score`

 **The Algorithms**

 `guacamole` aspires to be a general purpose library with a spectrum of commonly used algorithms for analyzing educational data (especially at scale).
 For now, we support a few common algorithms.